Wachenröder: Plot

 Many tactical role playing games were set in medieval settings, while Wachenröder is instead set in the Victorian era.
 The setting has been described as "steampunk".

 The story takes place in a dark future on the island Edward, which is ruled by the noble and magnanimous King Wizar (who is imprisoned by the evil prime minister Vlad at the time which the game begins).
 In this alternate history, steam power is very sophisticated and the people hold it dear: vehicles, gadgetry or weapons are driven by vapor in place of electricity.
 This links Wachenröder, based on its contents and its overall design, to the steampunk genre.

 Since the building of several wastewater treatment plants for the rich upper class, the citizens of Edoalds suffer more and more from diseases caused by hazardous waste and contaminated drinking water.

-The gamer assumes the role of Lucian Taylor, who is in search of Imperator Duran, to avenge the illness-caused death of his younger sister, which he holds him responsible for.
+The player assumes the role of Lucian Taylor, who is in search of Imperator Duran, to avenge the illness-caused death of his younger sister, which he holds him responsible for.

 Development

 Many of the game's artists were recruited from the anime industry.
 Anime and manga artist Range Murata was an artist for the game.
 Artist Takeyuki Takeya worked on Iria: Zeiram The Animation.
 Katsumi Yokota worked on character designs for the game.
 He also worked on Panzer Dragoon Saga, and Front Mission Alternative.

 The game was previewed at the 1998 Tokyo Game Show.

 The game was developed at a time when there was growing interest in the simulation RPG genre for four years in Japan.

 Musician Ian McDonald (a member of Foreigner and King Crimson), contributed two tracks to the game's musical score.
 This is part of a larger trend in the late 1990s, where established musicians compose music for video games.
-Other examples Stewart Copeland composing the music for the Spyro the Dragon games, and Ronnie Montrose composing the music for Mr. Bones.
+Other examples Stewart Copeland composing the music for the Spyro the Dragon games, Ronnie Montrose composing the music for Mr. Bones, or various techno artists contributing to the soundtrack of the Ghost In The Shell PlayStation game.

 The Wiener Werkstätte logo is printed on the game's cover, the CD-ROM, and used in the actual game itself.